Opening our borders will solve just about everything

 But what if it’s with their tax dollars?

-With some background checks and the right tax policy, opening up the borders would not only allow emigrants to contribute to our economy but, according to Michael Clemens, doing so would grow our global economy by 20-60 percent!
+With some background checks and the right tax policy, opening up the borders would not only allow emigrants to contribute to our economy but, according to Michael Clemens, would grow our global economy by 20-60 percent!
 As the director of migration, displacement, and humanitarian policy at the Center for Global Development, Clemens says we’re not taking advantage of half the world’s population who want to work, but can’t because they live in countries with no economy.
-He argues restricting emigration is effectively leaving “trillion-dollar bills on the sidewalk.”
+He argues that restricting emigration is effectively leaving “trillion-dollar bills on the sidewalk.”

-“Divide the world into a ‘rich’ region, where one billion people earn $30,000 per year, and a ‘poor’ region, where six billion earn $5,000 per year,” he says in his paper.
+“Divide the world into a ‘rich’ region, where one billion people earn $30,000 per year, and a ‘poor’ region, where six billion earn $5,000 per year,” he explains in his paper.
 “Suppose emigrants from the poor region have lower productivity, so each gains just 60 percent of the simple earnings gap upon emigrating—that is, $15,000 per year.
 This marginal gain shrinks as emigration proceeds, so suppose that the average gain is just $7,500 per year.
 If half the population of the poor region emigrates, migrants would gain $23 trillion—which is 38 percent of global GDP.”

 In other words, just by allowing people to emigrate from bad countries to good ones, half the people double their income, eliminating poverty worldwide while ushering in a booming worldwide economy.
-And the countries emigrants move to don’t lose in this transaction, they win, becoming more affluent as newcomers contribute to the economy, buying more things, adding more jobs so we can make more things, growing their incomes over time, and having children who earn even more and spend even more—all of them paying taxes in their new country.
+And the countries emigrants move to don’t lose in this transaction, they win, becoming more affluent as newcomers contribute to the economy, buy more things, and add more jobs so we can make more things, growing their incomes over time, and having children who earn even more and spend even more—all of them paying taxes in their new country.

 “We have wealthy countries across North America and Europe with 300 million and counting aging people and decaying infrastructure—but roughly 2 billion young people sitting idle in Latin America, the Middle East, and Asia who are capable of caring for the elderly and maintaining public services,” Khanna says in Move.
 “We have countless hectares of arable farmland across depopulated Canada and Russia, where millions of destitute African farmers are driven from their lands by doubt.
 There are countries with sterling political systems yet few citizens, such as Finland and New Zealand, but also hundreds of millions of people suffering under despotic regimes or living in refugee camps.
 Is it any surprise that record numbers of people have been on the move?”

-Thank you for thinking through utopia with me!
+Thank you for reading,

 Elle